GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - Provide upgrade options
 - Allow deletion of existing calculations for free users
 - Inform users about tier limitations upfront
+- Prevent clone operations that would exceed limits

 ## NEW: Premium Notes and Comments System

 ### Notes Feature (Premium Only)
-- **Notes**: Available in each results tab (Mortgage Summary, Closing Costs, Amortization, Investment Analysis)
+- **Notes**: Available in each results tab (Mortgage Summary, Closing Costs, Amortization, Investment Analysis, Rent vs Buy)
 - **Section-specific**: Each tab has its own notes section
 - **Premium Gating**: Non-premium users see upgrade prompts
 - **Visual Design**: Neutral slate gradient background (NOT yellow/amber)